supercid/techdocs-wiki-tmp/GraphQL:-Updating-Identities.md

 The given example updates the customer attributes for the email john.doe@nosto.com and requests the details of all the attributes of the identity.

+**Note:** If a specified attribute already exists on that identity, it will be overwritten.

 ```shell
 curl -0 -v -X POST https://api.nosto.com/v1/graphql \
 -u ":<token>" \